Platino Award for Best Supporting Actress in a Miniseries or TV series

+History

+Until the 3rd edition of the awards, only film categories were awarded.
+In 2017, the category for Best Miniseries or TV series was introduced, being followed the next year by performance categories in television productions (male lead and female lead).
+In 2020, the categories for acting in television were split between lead and supporting.

-The category was first introduced alongside the Platino Award for Best Supporting Actor in a Miniseries or TV series category in 2020 at the 7th Platino Awards.
+The category for Best Supporting Actress in a Miniseries or TV series was first introduced alongside the Platino Award for Best Supporting Actor in a Miniseries or TV series category in 2020 at the 7th Platino Awards.
 Spanish actress Alba Flores was the first recipient of the award for her role as Ágata Jiménez (Nairobi) in Money Heist.

-No actress has won this award more than once while Najwa Nimri is the only actress who has been nominated multiple times in the category with two nominations.
+As of 2025, no actress has won this award more than once while Najwa Nimri is the most nominated actress in the category as well as only actress who has been nominated multiple times with three nominations, including two consecutive for Money Heist in 2021 and 2022, winning the latter year.

 In the list below the winner of the award for each year is shown first, followed by the other nominees.